Healthplan Spain

 • 3 passport-sized photos

-• Modelo 790 / 012 form showing €12 fee paid at the bank
+• Modelo 790 / 012 form showing the relevant fee paid at the bank

-• (Optional) Padron certificate showing shared address
+• (Often recommended) Padrón certificate showing shared address

 Apostille & Translation Rules

 Marriage and birth certificates from outside the EU usually require an Apostille under The Hague Convention.
-Non-English documents must be translated by a sworn translator (traductor jurado) recognised by Spain’s Ministry of Foreign Affairs.
+Non-Spanish documents must be translated by a sworn translator (traductor jurado) recognised by Spain’s Ministry of Foreign Affairs.

 How Long Does It Take?